BoringBoredom/PC-Optimization-Hub/README.md

       - There are a lot of variables involved: GPU utilization, sustained frame rate, type of frame rate limiter (some limiters have large deviation), OS, monitor's refresh rate, NVIDIA Reflex (only supported by NVIDIA GPUs in a few games at the moment) etc.
       - Input lag increases as GPU utilization increases ([1](https://youtu.be/8ZRuFaFZh5M?t=817) [2](https://youtu.be/dPMHEyz38TM?t=1124)).
       - [Adaptive Sync/VRR (G-Sync/FreeSync) increases input lag](https://youtu.be/dPMHEyz38TM?t=289).
       - [Frame mistiming](https://youtu.be/_73gFgNrYVQ) causes severe stutters.
 To prevent this phenomenon you can either use VRR or cap your FPS at various values depending on your monitor's refresh rate.
 Consider your [1% and 0.1% Lows](https://youtu.be/uXepIWi4SgM) when choosing a value.
-There are two formulae (X = monitor's refresh rate, Y = any integer):
+There are two formulae (X = monitor's refresh rate, Y = any positive integer):
         - X * Y
         - X / Y if X %Y = 0
       - [FPS Cap Calculator](https://boringboredom.github.io/fps-cap-calculator/)